Sakartu/next/README.md

     user@box$ next wh

-is enough to start the next "White Collar" ep.
+is enough to start the next "White Collar" ep; the completion is only a nice addition, not a requirement.

 Usage
 -----